S$45 million tourism campaign launched urging locals to explore Singapore

 “The campaign will offer unique and value-for-money experiences, packages and promotions for locals,” said the STB, Enterprise Singapore and Sentosa Development Corporation (SDC) in a media release.

-The campaign is partnering local communities, such as foodies, photographers, nature groups and heritage groups, to help locals discover hidden gems.
+The agencies are partnering local communities, such as foodies, photographers, nature groups and heritage groups, to help locals discover hidden gems.

+READ: Retrenchments in tourism industry are 'inevitable' without resumption of mass market travel: Chan Chun Sing

 It is also launching precinct itineraries, beginning with areas like Little India, Sentosa, Chinatown, and Orchard Road, to get residents to explore different parts of the island.